 The Inclusion Manager liaises with teaching and support staff, parents and external agencies.

-The Inclusion Team comprises of Mrs Elliott (Headteacher), Ms Ward (Assistant Head, SENCO and Inclusion Manager), Mrs Fenna (Assistant Headteacher) and designated support staff whose roles are to support children in the following ways:
+The Inclusion Team comprises of Ms S. Grant (Head of School), Miss R. Holyoak (Assistant Head, SENCO and Inclusion Manager), Mrs Fenna (Assistant Headteacher) and designated support staff whose roles are to support children in the following ways:

 To investigate and provide support in building self-esteem and confidence for children with behavioural or emotional problems.